 Today’s Food History

-- 1838 R.I.P.
-Charles Maurice de Talleyrand-Perigord.
+1838 Charles Maurice de Talleyrand-Perigord died.
 Charles Maurice de Talleyrand-Perigord, known simply as Talleyrand, French statesman, diplomat and grand gourmet, called the ‘first fork of France.’
 He served at the top levels of French governments for almost 50 years.
 During this time his chefs included Bouchee, Careme, and Avice.
 Many culinary preparations have been created or named for him.

-- 1886 R.I.P.
-John Deere.
+1886 John Deere died.
 Inventor and manufacturer, he developed the first steel plow in the 1830s, and founded John Deere & Company in 1868.

 1967 Tennessee repealed its 1925 law making it illegal to teach evolution in public schools.